-Therefor in the tests, binary codecs are tested with four different encoding configs to determine exactly how the different options effect the performance: with transformation and without driver ([]), without transformation and with driver ([driver]), with transformation and with driver ([driver]) and finally without transformation and with driver ([driver]).
+Therefor in the tests, binary codecs are tested with two different encoding configs to determine exactly how the different options effect the performance: with transformation ([]) and without transformation ([native]).

 Included test messages

 Some of these messages are ripped from the call flow examples in an old version of the RFC and others are created to test a specific feature of megaco.